-The current trend for automation has been dubbed the fourth industrial revolution, and your business’ procurement department is as much a part of this revolution as any other business function.
+The current trend for automation has been dubbed the fourth industrial revolution, and your business’ procurement department and their sourcing system is as much a part of this revolution as any other business function.

 In his book about Industry 4.0, The 4th Industrial Revolution, Professor Klaus Schwab calls for leaders and citizens to “together shape a future that works for all by putting people first, empowering them and constantly reminding ourselves that all of these new technologies are first and foremost tools made by people for people.”

 Automation should be about making our lives easier and safer.
 Automation in your procurement process should be about the same objectives – increased efficiency, reduced risk, and added value.
 In this blog, we investigate the 4 most obvious ways your procurement function can achieve all of these things and more by automating your e-Sourcing process.

 e-RFX software can enable your business to manage all RFP, RFI, and RFQ requests and responses in a consolidated, comparable and reportable format.
 RFX without technology looked like reams of often irrelevant, disparate data and a lot of man-hours to sift through it and extract the need-to-know information from it.
 That data would then need to be collated somewhere, somehow.
 With the entire process automated, your business can stay in control of how your potential suppliers provide you with the requested data, and the sourcing sytem is managed smoothly.

 A robust contract management system is a crucial tool in ensuring all the good work put into the front end of negotiating a contract is then followed through with adequate tracking of the contract terms and supplier performance.
 Without an adequate contract management system where all stakeholders have access to real-time, standardized information, contract terms can fall by the wayside and vital information can be missed.

 We know reverse auctions aren’t appropriate for every organization or every spend category, but they could be a tool to help your organization actualize significant cost savings.